Nucleotide definition: the basic building block of nucleic acid

 - (deoxy)thymidine triphosphate (dTTP)

-Pyrimidine biosynthesis differs from purine biosynthesis in a way that purines are synthesized as a nucleotide first whereas pyrimidines form initially as a free base.
-Purines are derived from the nucleotide inosine monophosphate (IMP).
+In purine biosynthesis, purines may come from the nucleotide inosine monophosphate (IMP).
 IMP, in turn, is produced from a pre-existing ribose phosphate that forms mainly from the amino acids glycine, glutamine, and aspartic acid.
 Ribose 5-phosphate reacts with ATP to produce 5-Phosphoribosyl-1-pyrophosphate (PRPP).
 PRRP has a role in both purine and pyrimidine synthesis; it is also involved in NAD and NADP formation and salvage pathways.
-PRRP though becomes committed particularly to purine biosynthesis when PRRP is converted into 5-phosphoribosyl amine by having the pyrophosphate of PRRP replaced by the amide group of glutamine.
-IMP is then converted into either adenosine monophosphate (AMP) or guanosine monophosphate (GMP).
+PRRP though becomes committed particularly to purine biosynthesis when PRRP is converted into 5-phosphoribosyl amine (by having the pyrophosphate of PRRP replaced by the amide group of glutamine).
+(Ref.
+6) IMP is then converted into either adenosine monophosphate (AMP) or guanosine monophosphate (GMP).

 Purines guanine and adenine may be degraded as follows: